Coconut oil is extracted from the white flesh of mature coconuts harvested from coconut palm trees (Coco nucifera).

 - Coconut oil is an alternative brain cell fuel supply.
 Your brain depends on glucose as its main source of energy.
 Making up only 2% of your total body weight, it consumes about 20% of your body’s glucose-derived energy.

-Carbohydrates from food are broken down into glucose which is used as energy, or stored as glycogen in your liver and muscle tissue.
+Carbohydrates from food are broken down into glucose which is used for energy, or stored as glycogen in your liver and muscle tissue.

 The good news is your body has a built-in backup plan.
 This alternate energy fuel supply are called ketone bodies which your liver derives from fatty acids in your diet, or body fat.